d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex3/README.md

 # Sales Orders

-In this exercise, you will...
+In this exercise, you will learn about the basic modeling concepts and features, which are most commonly used in SAP Data Warehouse Cloud.
   <br>![](/exercises/ex3/images/SalesOrders.png)

 ## Generate Time Dimension